Corporate Governance

 3. Matters concerning Resolution by the General Meeting of Shareholders about Remuneration for Directors and Statutory Auditors

-Moreover, separately from the said monetary remuneration, at the 170th Annual General Meeting of Shareholders held on June 28, 2018, the introduction of a performance-linked stock compensation plan using a trust for Directors (excluding Outside Directors and non-residents of Japan) was approved.
-The maximum amount of cash to be contributed by the Company to the trust for each target period covering three fiscal years was resolved to be \180 million in total, and the maximum number of points to be awarded as stock compensation was resolved to be 15,000 points for one fiscal year.
-The Company adjusted the number of shares of the Company's common stock to be delivered and granted per point, in consideration of the stock split for the Company's common stock that took effect on January 1, 2024.
-The number of Directors (excluding Outside Directors and non-residents of Japan) at the conclusion of the said General Meeting of Shareholders was 8.
+The revision newly added Senior Executive Officers (excluding non-residents of Japan) in addition to Directors (Excluding Outside Directors and Non-Residents in Japan.) as recipients of the performance-linked stock-based compensation system.
+The maximum amount of cash to be contributed by the Company to the trust for each target period covering three fiscal years was resolved to be ¥330 million in total, and the maximum number of points to be awarded as stock compensation was resolved to be24,000 points for one fiscal year.
+The contribution and the maximum number of points are for Directors (excluding Outside Directors and non-residents of Japan) and Senior Executive Officers (excluding Outside Directors and non-residents of Japan).
+Since the initial Target Period after the Partially Revised will be four (4) fiscal years, the total amount will be ¥440 million (The number of Directors eligible for the Plan at the conclusion of the said Annual General Meeting of Shareholders was 6, and the number of Senior Executive Officers was 4).

 4. Policy on Determination of Remuneration for Individual Directors